product guideMar 16, 2026·13 min read

 How does it differ from Deal Intelligence Agent?+

 Different trigger and purpose.
 DIA explains stage moves — it fires when a deal changes stage and analyzes why.
-PDHB fires when a deal changes owner and generates a comprehensive handoff brief.
+PDHB fires when a deal changes owner and generates a complete handoff brief.
 DIA provides stage transition intelligence; PDHB provides ownership transition knowledge transfer.
 They complement each other in Pipedrive-centric sales operations.

 What Pipedrive data does it use?+